On the stabilization of the topological complexity of graph braid groups: Introduction

 \subsection{Future directions}

-Our work prompts a number of questions. \begin{itemize} \item {\bf Trivalence.} Does an analogue of Theorem \ref{thm:stability} hold for graphs with non-separating trivalent vertices?
-The key problem here seems to be the calculation of $\mathrm{TC}(B_k(\thetagraph{3}))$, where $\thetagraph{3}$ denotes the suspension of the discrete space $\{1,2,3\}$. \item {\bf Stable range.} How does the topology of $\graf$ influence the stable range?
+Our work prompts a number of questions. \begin{itemize} \item {\bf Stable range.} How does the topology of $\graf$ influence the stable range?
 In the ordered setting, there are examples with $k_0=2$ and $m(\graf)$ arbitrarily large \cite{GonzalezGonzalez:ADGFCACSTPCG}, but a systematic understanding remains elusive. \item {\bf Unstable values.} What can be said about the topological complexity of $B_k(\graf)$ and $\Conf_k(\graf)$ for $k<k_0$? \item {\bf Monotonicity.} For a graph $\graf$, is the function $k\mapsto\mathrm{TC}(B_k(\graf))$ non-decreasing?
 As shown in \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}, the corresponding question in the ordered setting has an affirmative answer.
-In either setting, does monotonicity hold for a general background space? \end{itemize}
+In either setting, does monotonicity hold with $\graf$ replaced by a general topological space? \end{itemize}